A Town Like Alice (miniseries): Production

 It was the most expensive Australian television series at the time.
 It was filmed on location in England, Malaysia and western New South Wales.

+Reception

+The series was a huge ratings success in Australia, getting a 49% viewing share.

 Awards

 The series won an International Emmy Award for drama in 1981 and won a Logie Award in the Best Single Drama or Mini Series category at the 1982 awards with Morse, Brown and Jackson winning Logies for their performances.